 So how did that “W” word become a word associated with me?

 I am neither as old as they were or alone in my household.
 I have a child living at home with me.
-I am not a “poster women” for this word.
-I hate filling out forms that ask your martial status.
+I am not a “poster woman” for this word.
+I hate filling out forms that ask your marital status.
 Checking the widow box on forms hurts my heart.
 In my mind I am too young to check that box.
 That “W” word brings up emotions of disgust and sadness.
 Some might think it’s silly for that to happen, but I say to them you must not be a widow.
-Only a widow(er) would understand that knife stick in the heart.
+Only a widow(er) would understand that knife stuck in the heart.
 It’s neither silly or ridiculous.
 It can be painful and bring up feelings of sadness.

-As I think about that word and how it is attached to me, it doesn’t define me, but it is associated with me: I have sat and thought about the women through history that have been widows and not let that word keep them in the shadows.
+As I think about that word and how it is attached to me, it doesn’t define me, but it is associated with me.
+I have sat and thought about the women through history that have been widows and they didn’t let that word keep them in the shadows.
 One such widow was Alexander Hamilton’s widow Eliza Hamilton.
-My daughter Emily is a huge history lover and she loves Hamilton The Musical.
+My daughter Emily is a huge history lover and she loves Hamilton, The Musical.
 I learned that Eliza went on to do several extraordinary things in her life after the untimely death of Alexander.
 She helped found the Orphan Asylum Society which still exists today and is known as Graham Windham.
 She also helped raise money for the construction of the Washington Monument that stands proudly in Washington D.C.
 She lived 50 more years and never remarried.
 In an article on smithsonianmag.com it says that Eliza and Alexander’s son James once complimented his mother’s heroic work for poor orphans, and she replied pragmatically, “My Maker has pointed out this duty to me, and has given me the skill and inclination to perform it.”
 Wow!!!
 What a widow warrior she was!!

 I think about the poor widows that endured so much in the past.
 History is full of stories of widows and how they went on to do so much good for others.
 A lot of them talk about their faith in Christ and how He brought them through their darkest times.